justSammy1604/PROJECT-WORK/README.md

 - `Mathias` thought of some graphs, have to look into that.
 - For the cache, thought of using Redis as the external cache, if y'all find any other ones, lemme know.
 - Once the app done, we have to test it thoroughly
-- Writing of research paper, ig this will be told by Sir on Monday.
+- Writing of research paper, ig Sir will tell this on Monday.
+- Also, are we creating the app for the public, if so, we will have to create it keeping in mind load testing and all that.

 ![SYSTEM FLOW](diagram-export-4-12-2024-11_57_55-pm.png)